shikhar-srivastava/Recommender-System/README.md

 					where movie_id not in
 					(select movie_id from c_user)), -- 'Rating007' weights each movie as the confidence of the recommendation (the user's bond) * it's ratings

 	 d_pool as (select movie_id,avg(rating007) as final_score   -- Averages the weights for the movies
 	    				from r_pool group by movie_id)

 	 select title,final_score
 	 from d_pool natural join movie
          order by final_score desc      -- Orders the Movies from most highly recommended to least recommended movies.

-         -- END--
+    -- END --